mattwire/org.civicrm.smartdebit/docs/sync_manual.md

     Manual sync can be used to synchronise any collection reports that are downloaded, synchronised, or it can download the latest daily reports.
     This is very useful if reinstalling or syncing with Smartdebit for the first time.

-You can perform a manual sync by selecting _Manual Sync_ from the Administer->CiviContribute->Smart Debit menu.
+You can perform a manual sync by selecting _Manual Sync_ from the __Administer->CiviContribute->Smart Debit__ menu.

-## Step 1: Select sync date
+## Step 1: Start Manual Sync
 ![manual sync step 1](/images/smartdebit_manualsync1.png)

+!!! tip "Clearing and populating the collection reports cache"
+    * To clear the existing cache use the API function: [Smartdebit.clearcache](/api/#smartdebitclearcache)
+    * To download specific collection reports use the API function: [Smartdebit.retrievecollectionreports](/api/#smartdebitretrievecollectionreports)

 ## Step 2: Select AUDDIS/ARUDD dates
 ![Manual sync step 2](/images/smartdebit_manualsync2.png)